 Most foods contain very little vitamin D naturally.
 Foods that naturally contain a source of vitamin D include:

 - Oily fish (such as sardines, pilchards, herring, trout, tuna, salmon, mackerel and kippers).

 - Egg yolk, red meat and liver.

 Some foods are fortified with vitamin D (this means they have vitamin D added to them).
-These foods include infant formula milk, most margarines and some cereals.
-All milk is fortified with vitamin D in some countries but not in the UK.
+These foods include infant formula milk, most margarines and some cereals - you can check on the packet.

 Vitamin D deficiency symptoms

-Many people have no symptoms, or may complain of only vague ones such as tiredness or general aches.
+Many people have no vitamin D deficiency symptoms or may complain of only vague ones such as tiredness or general aches.
 Because symptoms of vitamin D deficiency are often very nonspecific or vague, the problem is often missed.
 The diagnosis is more easily reached in severe deficiencies with some of the classical (typical) symptoms and bone deformities.